United Church of Christ Mental Health Network

 • Sign Up for MHN News

-• MHN at UCC General Synod
+• MHN at UCC General Synods

 • The Journey Continues Blog

-• Contact the MHN
+• Contact Us

 Health is Health by Kirk Moore

-September 19, 2022 By Kirk Moore
+September 19, 2022 by Kirk Moore

 I’m not too old.
 I’m also not young.
 I’m healthy most of the time.
 But not always, and maybe not as much as I thought.